gt715/Data-Science-Project/README.md

 # Data-Science-Project
-I was resposible for the backend code that is dealing with the data
+I was responsible for the backend code that deals with the data

 ########

-Dont forget to edit the file path  of the data file in the (app & visualization )
+Don't forget to edit the file path  of the data file in the (app & visualization )